 It’s not always easy to find good placement opportunities, but you can use heat map tools to help you learn more about where your site visitors are engaging on your website.
 There are also scroll depth monitoring tools that you will help, too.

 Ads on your website can earn you money in two ways:

 If your ads are the first one, a huge chunk of your revenue is going to come via viewable impressions.
 If they’re the second one, it logically follows that people still need to see your ads before they click on them.

 As such, optimizing your ads and website for viewability is one of the best ways to boost revenue and increase the value of your advertising website.

 This is a really important point because Google did some research and found that more than 50% of all ads don’t even get noticed by site visitors.
-That’s a lot of money that’s being left on the table, and it’s because site owners aren’t strategically planning where to place their ad units.
+Site owners are losing money because they are not strategically placing their ad units.